RealDoigt/General-Purpose-Shell/doc/spec.md

 #### The Difference Between var and var[]
 ##### ...and var and var[var]

 A variant is a type of variable which can hold any kind of value.
 Anything can go in there.
-So you can store an array in a `var`. `var[]` on the other hand is something which blurs the lines between a static type a variant type; it indicates an array of variants so the compiler knows that the elements inside are all variants.
+So you can store an array in a `var`. `var[]` on the other hand is something which blurs the lines between a static type a dynamic type; it indicates an array of variants so the compiler knows that the elements inside are all variants.
 This is also similar for `var[var]`, which indicates a map of variants which use variants as index.
 Since the map is proper static type, you could have `var[str]` where the map has string keys and variant values.